jedwards1211/metacave/README.md

 Metacave is a JSON cave survey data format.
 That means it's:
 * Way easier to parse, interpret, or output than any other formats out there
-* More human-readable and futureproof
+* Primarily designed for programs to work with, but not that hard for humans to read and edit
 * Extensible!
   * You can add all the metadata you want to any shot, station, trip, or cave, and give it a nice structure